 - Centeredness of hit on club face (determines up to 10% of direction)

-Meaning, the face angle has twice as much effect on direction as path of swing and close to 6X as much as where you hit on the face of the club.
+Meaning, the face angle has twice as much effect on direction as the path of swing and close to 6X as much as where you hit on the face of the club.
 Face Angle at impact is GREATLY affected by the lie angle.

 First some lie angle facts:

-- A 9 iron that is off 4* in lie angle (either too flat or upright) will cause a pull or push of 22 feet right or left of target.
+- A 9 iron that is off 4* in lie angle (either too flat or upright) will cause a pull or push of 22 feet right or left of the target.

-- A 5 iron that is off 4* in lie angle (either too flat or upright) will cause a pull or push of 40 feet right or left of target.
+- A 5 iron that is off 4* in lie angle (either too flat or upright) will cause a pull or push of 40 feet right or left of the target.

-- Most fairway woods in essence do not have a lie angle needing adjusting as the sole is rounded and does not dig heel or toe.
+- Most fairway woods, in essence, do not have a lie angle needing adjusting as the sole is rounded and does not dig heel or toe.

-- Drivers do not have an effective lie angle as are not made to hit off ground.
+- Drivers do not have an effective lie angle as are not made to hit off the ground.